Read summarized version with

 3. Preparing and storing metadata

-This rather time-consuming step in developing a data governance strategy involves reformatting, correcting, and combining datasets of raw metadata into data catalogs.
+This rather time-consuming step in developing a data governance strategy involves reformatting, correcting, and combining raw metadata datasets into data catalogs.
 It primarily consists of three activities:

 • Cleansing and validation to standardize data and hide sensitive information;